TrueBlocks/trueblocks-core/src/apps/blockScrape/README.md

+## blockScrape

+The `blockScrape` program, using your local node's RPC or IPC, reads each block from any EVM-based blockchain and stores it for later retrieval.
+After extensive optimizations to the data, including determining each transaction's error status and expanding internal message calls, the blocks are stored in a speed-optimized binary database for fast retrieval.
+By doing as much work as possible before storage, we see significant increase in the speed of retrieval.

+If you automate `blockScrape` using something like `cron` it will keep the binary database fresh as per the blockchain its scraping.
+A sister program, called `miniBlocks` uses the data created by `blockScrape` to build an ultra-light-weight less-detailed, but much faster version of the data.

+### Usage

 `Usage:`    blockScrape [-l|-c|-d|-i|-r|-f|-s|-v|-h]
 `Purpose:`  Indexes non-emtpy blocks (i.e. one or more transactions).
 Alternatively, lists non-empty blocks or checks for correctness.

 `Where:`

 | Option | Full Command | Description |